What does a Daily Bread volunteer do?

 What should I wear?

-leave purses, jewelry and other valuables at home.
-Daily Bread Food Bank will not be responsible for any missing personal belongings.
+Please leave purses, jewellery and other valuables at home.
+Daily Bread is not responsible for any missing personal belongings.

 What if I have food allergies?

 Unfortunately, Daily Bread is not an allergen-free environment.
 Please let us know of any allergies we should be aware of when you register to volunteer with us.